 - 2.1.
 The College Group have a clear set of the behaviours that are expected of students and these support fundamental British Values.
 These behaviours are detailed to students during induction and throughout the academic year.
-These responsibilities are discussed with students regularly both in class and through the support processes such as one to one's with Student Tutors and the course team. - 2.2.
+These responsibilities are discussed with students regularly both in class and through the support processes such as one to one's with Pastoral Support Tutors and the course team. - 2.2.
 Managing student behaviour, in class or outside, is the responsibility of all staff.
 The College Group is committed to, and will provide, an ongoing training and development programme to keep skills and knowledge relating to behaviour management up to date for all staff to support the Positive Behaviour Management strategy. - 2.3.
 All behaviours are within the scope of this policy.
 We use the A,B,C categories to record incidents or causes for concerns Attendance, Behaviour and Commitment. - 2.4.
-It applies to all students' behaviour and to all areas of the College including outside classrooms, work placement, within College Managed Accommodation, external trips and activities and the immediate College vicinity. - 2.5.
-The behaviour of students can be strongly influenced by the behaviour of staff; how we prevent and respond to situations can greatly influence the outcome. - 2.6.
-If any concerns relating to a student's behaviour are identified as a safeguarding issue, this will be dealt with through the CCG Safeguarding Students and Adults at Risk Policy.
-This policy is on Chi drive and in the Positive Behaviour Management staff zone on CCG Moodle.
-Safeguarding intervention may form part of the referral process.
+This policy also applies to the inappropriate use of artificial intelligence tools to counterfeit human likeness.
+This includes but is not limited to the use of text, images and videos both within student work and general conduct relating to online activity and cyber bullying. - 2.5.
+It applies to all students' behaviour and to all areas of the College including outside classrooms, work placement, within college managed accommodation, external trips and activities and the immediate college vicinity. - 2.6.
+The behaviour of students can be strongly influenced by the behaviour of staff; how we prevent and respond to situations can greatly influence the outcome. - 2.7.
+If any concerns relating to a student's behaviour are identified as a safeguarding issue, this will be dealt with through the CCG Safeguarding Students, Apprentices, Higher Education and Adults at Risk which is on the staff intranet.
+Safeguarding Positive Behaviour Management Policy Issue date: September 2024 Page 2 of 14 intervention may form part of the referral process.